 This way you can focus on pumping your arms and breathing properly and won’t get distracted and tempted to pause.

 The one hour can be segmented.
 But the more segmented it is, the harder it will be to keep track of just how many minutes you’ve been accumulating.

 As a former personal trainer I recommend two 30 minute sessions, or four 15 minute sessions, per week, as far as easily keeping track.

 The AJP study did not investigate intensity of exercise.
-However, to get the most out of your pre-planned exercise sessions, I recommend interval training for cardio sessions, and compound strength training for resistance sessions.
+However, to get the most out of your pre-planned exercise sessions, I recommend interval training for cardio sessions, and strength training like the deadlift (below), squat and overhead press for resistance sessions.

 If you prefer doing one 60 minute yoga class a week, that’ll also work.
 Ideally, though, this would be an addition to the cardio and strength training.